morrownr/USB-WiFi/USB WiFi Adapter Performance Comparison.md

-2021-05-19 (New Tests in Progress, need to double check data)
+2021-05-19 (Testing is in progress.
+The below information is subject to change until this round of testing is complete.)

 USB WiFi Adapter Performance Comparison (listed in order by link quality)